johnbhurst/nqueens/README.md

 <img alt="Next boards" src="doc/images/N-Queens-Example-NextBoards.svg" width="600" height="200">

+We can use 32-bit integers for the board size and the current row, and 64-bit integers for the bits for the columns and diagonals.
+Using 64-bit integers should let us count solutions for boards up to size 32.
+The current world record for counting solutions is for board size 27, so this should suffice.

 All of the programs use three functions:

 * `ok(board, col)` returns true if the column is not currently attacked on the given board.